Molly Sims: Acting

 She has appeared as a hostess for MTV's House of Style (2000–02) and Lifetime's Project Accessory (2011), a spin-off of the series Project Runway.
 Sims appeared in the music videos for Moby's "We Are All Made of Stars" (2002) and The Lonely Island's "Jizz in My Pants" (2008).

 Sims portrayed Delinda Deline in NBC's comedy-drama series Las Vegas (2003–2008), which focused on a team of people working at the fictional Montecito Resort and Casino dealing with issues that arise within the working environment.
 The series concluded after five seasons on February 15, 2008.
 Sims had guest roles on several television shows, such as Crossing Jordan, The Twilight Zone, Andy Richter Controls the Universe, Royal Pains, Wedding Band, and Men at Work.
 She has appeared in several films, such as The Benchwarmers (2006), Yes Man (2008), The Pink Panther 2 (2009), and Fired Up!
 (2009).

 Sims was a contributor on the ABC talk show The View during the 2015–2016 season.

 YSE Beauty

 Sims is the founder of YSE Beauty, a skincare line created following her personal experience with aging, cystic acne, and melasma.

 Podcast

 Sims hosts the Lipstick On the Rim podcast.

 Personal life

-Sims married Netflix executive Scott Stuber on September 24, 2011, at a Napa Valley vineyard.
+Sims married film producer Scott Stuber on September 24, 2011, at a Napa Valley vineyard.
 The couple has three children, two sons born in 2012 and 2017; and a daughter born in 2015.